VNC windows not opening

 If this conditional for the template, which I have no documentation for and frankly shouldn't exist, is fixed then the web based VNC will work with natively as long as a valid certificate is provided, with no issues for SSL proxy, native SSL, and no having to disable web sockets protections.

-#12 Updated by Jimb0 Hon1nbo almost 5 years ago
+#12 Updated by Jimb0 Hon1nbo about 5 years ago

 Forgot Chrome test instructions: